Kidnapping of Heinrich Kreipe: Background

 Greece entered the Second World War on the side of the Allies following an Italian invasion from Albania on 28 October 1940.
 The following year, on 6 April, Nazi Germany launched an invasion of its own from Bulgaria known as Operation Marita; Athens was occupied on 28 April and the resistance on the Greek mainland had ceased by the 30th.
 King George II and his government had left the Greek mainland for Crete five days earlier.
 The island was in turn attacked by a Nazi airborne invasion on 20 May 1941.
 The Germans prevailed after seven days of fighting, forcing an Allied withdrawal to Egypt.

 With the conclusion of Operation Marita, Greece was subjected to a Triple Occupation by Germany, Italy and Bulgaria.
 Crete, now called Fortress Crete, was shared between Germany and Italy.
 The Germans occupied the western three prefectures of the island with their headquarters in Chania, whilst the Italians occupied the easternmost prefecture of Lasithi.
 It did not take long for the Cretan resistance to spring up.
 They assisted Allied soldiers stranded on the island in evading capture and helped them escape to the British controlled Middle East.
 The escapees helped establish contact between the Special Operations Executive's (SOE) Cairo branch and Cretan resistance organisations.
 Supplied with wireless sets and augmented by SOE stay behind operatives, they began co-ordinating their actions with the Allied command.
 Following the surrender of Italy to the Allies in September 1943, Angelico Carta, the commander of the Italian 51st Infantry Division, decided to side with the Allies.
-Evading German patrols and observation planes he embarked on a SOE motor torpedo boat at Soutsouro reaching Mersa Matruh the next afternoon, on 23 September 1943.
+Evading German patrols and observation planes Leigh Fermor smuggled him off the island and embarked on a SOE motor torpedo boat at Soutsouro reaching Mersa Matruh the next afternoon, on 23 September 1943.